Below you can find further information about how to get health insurance in Austria as international student.

 Who has to take out insurance?

-If you can remain insured in an EU/EEA country, it should be possible to use your insurance in Austria with to the European Health Insurance Card (EHIC).
-In case you cannot stay insured, you can also conclude an Austrian health insurance with Österreichische Gesundheitskasse (ÖGK), see below.
+If you can stay health insured in another EU/EEA country, it should be possible to use your insurance in Austria with to the European Health Insurance Card (EHIC).
+If not, you can also conclude an Austrian health insurance with Österreichische Gesundheitskasse (ÖGK), see option 1 below.
+ISEP exchange students must take out health insurance with national social security ÖGK as well.

 - Exchange students for 1 semester: you should have a suitable insurance for your visa already.